- Small spade or bulb planter

 - Watering can

-- Fresh potting soil and clay pebbles (for bulbs in a pot or planter)
+- Fresh potting soil and hydro grains (for pots or planters)